pentandra/lifepreserver/METADATA.md

 * `tag`: the tag itself (a controlled concept)
 * `vocabulary`: an item that represents an RDF ontology.

-## Metadata relating to relationships between documents
+## Relating to relationships between documents

 ### [`cover_image_id`]